iot-edge-foundation/iot-edge-nmea/README.md

 ## Contribute

-This logic is licenced under the MIT license.
+The code of this logic is [open source](https://github.com/sandervandevelde/iot-edge-nmea) and licenced under the MIT license.

 Want to contribute?
 Throw me a pull request....